nhsengland/it-standards/infrastructure/readme.md

 ### All devices MUST have vendor or 3rd-party support

 It will not be permitted to have infrastructure that has no support from the manufacturer, vendor or 3rd-party.

+### Infrastructure definitions and deployment

+The CISW Infrastructure Team along with the CISW Technical Design Authority (TDA) have responsibility over infrastructure change.
+Prior to live deployment, the Change Advisory Board must also be notified.
+Any proposed infrastructure changes that are different to the accepted architecture MUST also be reviewed and approved by the Architecture Review Board (ARB).

+All infrastructure MUST have suitable design documentation that must be approved before hardware/software procurement and deployment.

+Wherever feasible, infrastructure MUST be defined using templating tools such as Azure Templates or Kubernetees.
+Consult with the CISW Infrastructure Team before deciding on the templating tool to use.

+Note that Docker is NOT part of NHSE&I's standard toolchain and should not be used.

 ## Other Standards